jaredpar/jaredpar.github.io/_posts/2008-12-10-immutable-collections-and-backwards-compatibility.md

     }

-But isn???t it the responsibility of the user of ICollection<T> to verify that IsReadOnly is false before mutating a instance?
+But isn't it the responsibility of the user of ICollection<T> to verify that IsReadOnly is false before mutating a instance?
 Given the current design of ICollection<T> it is indeed both the responsibility of the consumer to verify this and the implementer to ensure they are not called incorrectly.
 The